vert-x3/vertx-web-site/src/site/blog/posts/releases/2020-05-25-vertx-4-milestone5-release.md

 });
 ```

-Vert.x Web OpenAPI is going to replace Vert.x Web API Contract but, to ease the migration, we'll continue to support
+Vert.x Web OpenAPI is the new way to do Vert.x Web API Contract, however Vert.x Web API Contract remains supported
-Vert.x Web API Contract for the whole lifetime of Vert.x 4.
-We'll provide soon a migration guide for replacing Vert.x Web API Contract.
+for the whole lifetime of Vert.x 4 to provide a migration path: we will provide soon a migration guide for Vert.x Web API Contract.

 Check out the [Web OpenAPI examples](https://github.com/vert-x3/vertx-web/blob/master/vertx-web-openapi/src/main/java/examples/OpenAPI3Examples.java)

 #### A new clustering SPI

-This milestone introduces a new clustering SPI that allows to:
+This milestone introduces the clustering SPI redesign that allows to:

 - simplify both Vert.x core and cluster manager implementations
 - leverage capabilities of some cluster managers (e.g. data loss protection)